Chelsea Jones pitches four shutout innings of relief and hit a walk-off double to give MSU a 4-3 win in the home opener

 Bears to play five games in San Antonio, Texas

-Sue Frederick enters her 23rd year on the Missouri State softball coaching staff.
-In her role as associate head coach, Frederick serves as third base coach, works with the Bear infielders, offense and oversees MSU's strength and conditioning, team travel, practice organization, budgeting and clinic development.
+Sue Frederick enters her 25th year on the Missouri State softball coaching staff.
+In her role as associate head coach, Frederick serves as first base coach, works with the Bear infielders, offense and oversees MSU's strength and conditioning, team travel, practice organization, budgeting and clinic development.

 Frederick came to Missouri State straight from a successful playing career at Creighton.
 Since joining the Missouri State staff, Frederick has seen the Bears compile a 598-549-2 record and win six conference championships during her time in Springfield.
 She helped lead the Bears to three straight Missouri Valley Conference Tournament championships from 1996 to 1998 and helped guide them to five NCAA Tournament appearances.